-January is the coldest month of the year here in the Northern Hemisphere, and typically the only time gardening is crossing your mind is when you are fast asleep, dreaming of a nice tropical beach.
-There isn't much outdoor gardening that can be accomplished at this time of year, and all of your new gardening presents will haveto wait a few more months until you can start to use them.
+January is the coldest month of the year here in the Northern Hemisphere, and typically the only time gardening crosses your mind is when dreaming of a nice tropical beach.
+There isn't much outdoor gardening that can be accomplished at this time of year, and all of your new gardening gifts will have to wait a few more months until you can start to use them.
 But that doesn't mean that you can't bring some gardening indoors!
 Some indoor gardening is the perfect way to brighten up your house and to help you turn those winter blues into some winter green!

 A great simple, way to garden year-round is to plant some bulbs for some nice indoor color.
 Most hardy-type bulbs will need to be "forced" in order to grow indoors during the winter, meaning you will have to keep them chilled in the planter for a few weeks to get them to bloom.
 This process can range in time from a few weeks to a few months, depending on the plant, However, it is best to start this process early in the fall if you want to have flowers in January.
 Talk to your local greenhouse operator about the different bulbs and recommended cooling time to properly "force" the bulb.

 If you didn't get a chance to get your bulbs started in the fall, but still want some flowers, there are a few tropical varieties of bulbs that do not require forcing, or have a very short (under three weeks) forcing time.
 Talk to your greenhouse operator for specific bulbs that they will have on hand, but some of the more popular bulbs that don't require a long cooling period include Amaryllis and the Paperwhite (Narcissus papraceus).